rchikhi/rust-parallelfastx/README.md

 Inspiration for this repository is the amazing `fastlwc-mt` tool from https://github.com/expr-fi/fastlwc which does multi-threaded line counting.

+## Caveat

+Input file needs to be seekable, which rules out all compression methods except blocked ones, which currently aren't supported by this library, but could be in principle.

 ## Author

 Rayan Chikhi, 2022